 Run with Friends and Socialize

-Different people have different preferences for running, so you might be the type that likes to run by yourself.
-However, running without music is a great way to socialize while you run.
+Different people have different preferences for running.
+You might be the type that likes to run by yourself.
+However, turning the music off can open up opportunities to socialize while you’re running.
 If you’re new to an area or new to a running club, leave your headphones at home.

 Get to know the area and the people who live around you.
 Even someone who is introverted like me appreciates the opportunity to interact with people around me, something that’s harder to do if I’m listening to music.